 A hidden gem in a small number of land casinos, and an under-appreciated mainstay of casinos online, three card poker is a great game for quick thinkers and those looking to win money in the world of poker online cash games.

-Three Card Poker might not garner the same reputations say a Texas Hold'em Poker might get, but it certainly holds it weight in terms of a strong following of players and prevalence within casino offerings.
+Three Card Poker might not garner the same reputation the likes of Texas Hold'em Poker might get, but it certainly holds its weight in terms of a strong following of players and prevalence within casino offerings.

 Players joining a game must place an ante bet before their cards are dealt, and once the cards are seen, a player usually has two options: fold or play.
 To fold means the player gives up, and forfeits the ante.
 To play means a player places a second bet, exactly equal to the ante, in the 'Play' diamond.